kevL/yata/ReadMe.txt

 Shift+Home          - selects all cells left
 Shift+End           - selects all cells right

-Shift+Ctrl+Home     - selects all cells to the top-left cell Shift+Ctrl+End      - selects all cells to the bottom-right cell
+Shift+Ctrl+Home     - selects all cells to the first cell in the table Shift+Ctrl+End      - selects all cells to the last cell in the table

 Space - focuses the table and selects the first cell if no cells are currently